t0mbogle/virtual-pet/README.md

 A project from the Software Engineering course by Manchester Codes.

 ## Roadmap
-This project is no longer being supported by the developer, although improvements may be made in the future.
+This project is not recieving support, although improvements may be made in the future.